Waste and refuse

 Then, if you are unhappy with the outcome, or the council is taking too long to look into the matter – we think 12 weeks is reasonable you can complain to us.

-For more information on how to complain, visit our contact us page or complete an online complaint form.
+For more information on how to complain, please read our step by step process.

 If you can consider my complaint what will the Ombudsman look for?

-We deal with complaints about household and commercial refuse collections; transfer, landfill and public amenity sites; fly tipping and notices served on people to clean up their gardens.
+We deal with complaints about household and commercial refuse collections; transfer, landfill and public amenity sites; bulky waste collections; fly tipping and notices served on people to clean up their gardens.
 We look at the facts of each case.
 If you have kept records or taken photographs, these may be very helpful.
 We consider whether the council has done something wrong and, if it has, the effect this has had on you.
 Some faults we might find are that the council:

 - unreasonably refused to collect all household waste